whawker/okta-signin-widget/README.md

         : username + '@acme.com';
     }
     ```

+    If transformUsername takes three arguments it will be executed as an asynchronous hook:

+    ```javascript
+        // The function is passed three arguments:
+        // 1) username: The name entered by the user
+        // 2) operation: The type of operation the user is trying to perform:
+        //      - PRIMARY_AUTH
+        //      - FORGOT_PASSWORD
+        //      - UNLOCK_ACCOUNT
+        // 3) callback: For further processing
+        transformUsername: function (username, operation, callback) {
+          $.ajax({
+            method: "POST",
+            url: "/my-username-service",
+            data: {
+              username: username,
+              operation: operation
+            },
+            success: function (res) {
+              callback(res.myTransformedUsername);
+            }
+          });
+        }
+        ```

 - **processCreds:** Hook to handle the credentials before they are sent to Okta in the Primary Auth, Password Expiration, and Password Reset flows.